 - The potential guardian will need to complete an application form, health, identity and criminal checks, and provide character references.

 - The carer will participate in a series of face to face interviews and home visits to assess their ability to provide for the child’s needs, including supporting their birth family contact and cultural needs, until they reach the age of 18.

-For detailed information on guardianship download Becoming a Guardian.
+For detailed information download the DCJ Becoming a Guardian fact sheet.

 How do I apply to become a guardian?

 If you are already the carer or kinship carer for a child or young person then you can speak with your case manager to discuss becoming that child’s guardian.

 Anyone wishing to apply to become a guardian, including current carers, can contact My Forever Family NSW to discuss your situation, what guardianship would mean for you and the child or young person, and how to get started.